web-work-tools/minimal-mistakes/_posts/2019-07-13-contributors-quickstart.md

 ```

 ![](https://imgur.com/EMiBZzQ.png)

 For now we'll just commit to the master branch, and submit a pull-request.
-However, in the future, we'll detail how to create (and merging back in) a new working branch, to leave the master branch in sync with its source while you work.
+However, in the future, we'll detail how to create (and merge back in) a new working branch, to leave the master branch in sync with its source while you work (especially helpful for bigger changes that might take a while).

 ## Submit a Pull Request